LearningNerd/100daysofcode/README.md

  - Combine my new separated drawing function to visualize other algorithms:
     - Depth-first search/traversal
     - Breadth-first search/traversal
+  - Make a better algorithm for calculating distance between nodes; the nodes don't need to be so far apart as the tree increases in size!
   - At some point: Write a *recursive* algorithm for breadth- and depth-first search, and for BST functions too